 2. Further Shift to Software

-2016 brought about a dynamic shift towards software – everything from virtualisation, storage depreciation, enhanced network speeds and most importantly, culture has contributed.
+There has been a dynamic shift towards software – everything from virtualisation, storage depreciation, enhanced network speeds and most importantly, culture has contributed.

 Software’s popularity is nothing new but the sector’s growth has accelerated rapidly.
 This is punctuated by telecommunications giant, Cisco making 7% of their workforce redundant in a move to a scalable software model.